 They easily show authority and usually get to the point immediately.
-They spend little time with non-business conversation and want their concern to be taken cared of.
+They spend little time with non-business conversation and want their concerns taken care of.
 To be able to manage them, you have to understand their request.
-Use close question to help control the conversation and always be friendly but specific and direct with your statements.
-Remain courteous.
+Use closed-ended questions to help control the conversation and always be friendly but direct with your statements.

-Handling angry customers is very challenging yet rewarding if the customer service agent knows how to manage the conversation.
+Handling angry customers is very challenging yet rewarding if the customer service agent can manage the conversation.
 Always be polite and remember to stay calm, they are not angry with you personally; their expectations are just not met so they need someone to speak with regarding their complaints.
 You have to listen to understand the problem and apologize in a general way.
-You also need to propose an action plan that will solve the problem so they will feel that they’re being given importance.
+You also need to propose a plan of action that will solve the problem so they will feel that they’re being given importance.

-They are easy to manage because they don’t usually complain but it’s a mistake to take them for granted.
-You should ask them about the level of service or if they have any suggestions.
+They are easy to manage because they don’t usually complain, but it’s a mistake to take them for granted.
+You should ask them about the level of service they’re receiving, or if they have any suggestions.

 They are often interesting and enjoyable but they can take a lot of time.
 So make sure to ask closed questions and always steer the conversation back to business.